Lawrencerichards/nhs-figma-assets/README.md

 ## Using

-You can use these colours and fonts by clicking on the 4 dots in the typography and colour section of the figma right-hand menu.
+You can use colours and fonts by clicking on the 4 dots in the typography and colour section of the figma right-hand menu.
+Components are in the assets tab next to layers at the top of the left hand panel